-I had a feeling we’d be able to make them similar to how you make a paper fan, so yesterday, I googled” fan-fold snowflakes” and “accordion snowflakes” to see what was out there.
+I had a feeling we’d be able to make them using an accordion fold technique, so I googled ” fan-fold snowflakes” and “accordion snowflakes” to see what was out there.
 I found a bunch of tutorials that involved string and tape and even one that involved gluing 4 folded sections of paper to make one snowflake.

 Determined to figure out an easy way to do it, I played around with different combinations of the techniques I found, and came up with this very simple way to make a three dimensional snowflake.